ChibaPet/lxc-utils/README.md

 management will benefit from things the VM tools do today, like container datasets including critical metadata as custom properties in the their ZFS datasets, which the tools use for seamless migration between systems.
 Contact me if you want to see this happen sooner.
-For now I'll include some raw notes that follow my exploration in setting up root-managed unprivileged containers.
+For now I've included my notes that demonstrate setting up a root-managed unprivileged container using a host bridge, from scratch using debootstrap.